Enalean/tuleap-documentation-en/languages/en/user-guide/frs.rst

 Delivery manager Administration
 --------------------------------

-This section is for project admins and file admins.
+This section is accessible by project admin or have write files permissions.
 It goes through a detailed explanation of the Delivery Manager process.
 This is a 2-step
 process: